ThanhNg1712/vnstock_scanning_bot/README.md

 - The job is calculating the moving average 20 of the closing price in the last 3 months
 - A linear regression model has been applied to the moving average index over time, revealing a positive slope for the chosen stock where the stock exhibits a stable, consistent increase.
 - The `stock_scan_dataproc_DAG.py` generates an airflow pipeline that creates a cluster, submits the pyspark jobs then deletes the cluster afterward
-- it is scheduled to run daily by airflow
+- It is scheduled to run daily by airflow

 ## Stock Subscriptions
 Script: `stock_subcribe_DAG.py`,`send_telegram_message_DAG`